telerik/blazor-docs/components/editor/overview.md

 @[template](/_contentTemplates/editor/general.md#content-size-signalr)

+## Resizing

+The Editor allows you to resize:

+#### Tables

+You can resize the tables, their columns, and rows.
+To grab the resize handles, hover on the column or row borders.

+#### Images

+You can resize the images in the content area of the Editor.
+To To grab the resize handles, hover on the borders of the image.

 ## Methods

 The editor [reference](#component-reference) exposes the `ExecuteAsync` method which lets you call programmatically the tools and commands of the editor (such as the Bold too, or a Back Color tool, or inserting HTML).